MicrosoftDocs/xamarin-docs/docs/tools/workbooks/workbook.md

     the managed library.
   * Packages which depend on `.targets` files or PowerShell scripts will likely fail to work as expected.
-  * To modify a package dependency, edit the workbook's manifest with a text editor.
+  * To remove or modify a package dependency, edit the workbook's manifest with a text editor.
 Proper package management is on the way.

 ### Xamarin.Forms Support